rloqvist/ContactBook/README.md

 ### Other

-Here are the dependencies listed in the `pom.xml` tht you will need to install.
+Here are the dependencies listed in the `pom.xml` that you will need to install.

 ```xml
 <dependencies>